 A single question was asked during the survey to rate the maintenance for highway shoulders, described as a smooth level place to pull off the roadway.
-It may be seen from Figure 14 that the average statewide perception of pavement shoulders was 3.4, while the desired rating would be 4.4, indicating the current level of maintenance is somewhat lower that is desired.
+It may be seen from Figure 14 that the average statewide perception of pavement shoulders was 3.4, while the desired rating would be 4.4, indicating the current level of maintenance is somewhat lower than is desired.

-Figure 15 illustrates the distribution of the statewide responses, it may be seen from this figure that 47 % of the respondents rated the existing level of maintenance for shoulders a "4" or "Excellent", while the desired level of maintenance of "4" or "Excellent" was 88%.
-It is also interesting to note that the rating for spending priority for shoulders is 47% of the respondents indicating that spending should be in highest two categories.
+Figure 15 illustrates the distribution of the statewide responses.
+It may be seen from this figure that 47 percent of the respondents rated the existing level of maintenance for shoulders a "4" or "5" (Excellent), while the desired level of maintenance of "4" or "5" (Excellent) was 88 percent.
+It is also interesting to note that the rating for spending priority for shoulders is 47 percent of the respondents, indicating that spending should be in the highest two categories.